metacpan/metacpan-cpan-extracted/distros/A/App-Greple-xlate/README.md

     - `accumulate`

-        By default behavior, unused data is removed from cache file.
+        By default behavior, unused data is removed from the cache file.
 If you don't want to remove them and keep in the file, use `accumulate`.

 # ENVIRONMENT